Samuel Johnson: A Dictionary of the English Language

-In preparation, Johnson had written a Plan for the Dictionary.
-Philip Stanhope, 4th Earl of Chesterfield, was the patron of the Plan, to Johnson's displeasure.
+In preparation, Johnson wrote Plan of a Dictionary of the English Language in 1747, of which Philip Stanhope, 4th Earl of Chesterfield was the patron, to Johnson's displeasure.
 Seven years after first meeting Johnson to go over the work, Chesterfield wrote two anonymous essays in The World recommending the Dictionary.
 He complained that the English language lacked structure and argued in support of the dictionary.
 Johnson did not like the tone of the essays, and he felt that Chesterfield had not fulfilled his obligations as the work's patron.
 In a letter to Chesterfield, Johnson expressed this view and harshly criticised Chesterfield, saying "Is not a patron, my lord, one who looks with unconcern on a man struggling for life in the water, and when he has reached ground, encumbers him with help?
 The notice which you have been pleased to take of my labours, had it been early, had been kind: but it has been delayed till I am indifferent and cannot enjoy it; till I am solitary and cannot impart it; till I am known and do not want it."
 Chesterfield, impressed by the language, kept the letter displayed on a table for anyone to read.

 The Dictionary was finally published in April 1755, with the title page noting that the University of Oxford had awarded Johnson a Master of Arts degree in anticipation of the work.
 The dictionary as published was a large book.
 Its pages were nearly 18 in tall, and the book was 20 in wide when opened; it contained 42,773 entries, to which only a few more were added in subsequent editions, and it sold for the extravagant price of £4 10s, perhaps the rough equivalent of £350 today.
 An important innovation in English lexicography was to illustrate the meanings of his words by literary quotation, of which there were approximately 114,000.
 The authors most frequently cited include William Shakespeare, John Milton and John Dryden.
 It was years before Johnson's Dictionary, as it came to be known, turned a profit.
 Authors' royalties were unknown at the time, and Johnson, once his contract to deliver the book was fulfilled, received no further money from its sale.
 Years later, many of its quotations would be repeated by various editions of the Webster's Dictionary and the New English Dictionary.